 The vehicle icon (1) shows the position of the vehicle.
-Note that the distance between objects viewed in the bird's-eye view differs from the actual distance.
+Note that the apparent distance between objects viewed in the bird's-eye view may differ somewhat from the actual distance to the vehicle.

 The areas that the cameras cannot cover (2) are indicated in black.